Los Angeles High School: 1873, Poundcake Hill

+1887, Sand Street

 In 1887, the decision was made to move the high school building to Sand Street (later California Street, now part of the Hollywood Freeway), just to the west of North Hill Street and below the south side of Fort Moore Hill, in order for the Los Angeles County Courthouse to be built on Poundcake Hill.
 The contractor, Mr. Hickam, said he could do the job with scaffolding, rollers, horses and workmen.
 But his bid turned out to be too low.
 He lost a considerable amount of money because of his elaborate preparations, including the high wooden trestle which carried the building over the intersection of Temple and Fort Street.
 Hickam managed to get the schoolhouse halfway up Temple Street when he ran out of money and left it right in the middle of the street.
 It was there for a good while.
 They jacked it up on scaffolding high enough for the Temple Street street cars to run under it.
 Finally, they got it moved up to its new location on Sand Street, where LAHS students and faculty remained until the second high school was built a few years later.

 The original schoolhouse remained at the Sand Street (California Street) site for many years, while in continuous use.
 After the high school moved out, it became a school for the lower grades.
 It went completely unharmed by the Long Beach earthquake in 1933, which did a lot of damage to the newer buildings in downtown.
 By April 1936, nearly 300 children attended school there.